jahtz/pypxml/docs/DOCUMENTATION.md

 **Arguments**:

-- `height` - The height of the image in pixels.
-- `width` - The width of the image in pixels.
-- `filename` - The name of the image file, including the file extension.
   If a Path object is provided, only the filename is used.
 - `xml` - Optionally, the path to the matching XML file can be provided.
 Defaults to None.
 - `creator` - The creator of the PageXML.
 Defaults to "pypxml".